-An amazing culinary travel in Chile can be done in the extreme south of the country.
+An amazing culinary trip to Chile can be had in the far south of the country.
 About 1,200 KM away from Santiago of Chile the great Chiloé Island is located with a territory of 8,394 square km.

-An area which still retains a lot of its charm thanks (or misfortune) there is no access by road.
+An area which still retains a lot of its charm thanks (or misfortune) to a lack of road access.
 It can only be accessed by ferry from Puerto Montt city, traveling about 40 minutes through the Chacao strait.
 Or a one hour and half flight to the town of Mocopulli (from Santiago).

-Due to its humid and rainy climate is recommended travel over January or February.
-To taste during summer season of your Chiloé island food travel with fish & seafood courses, like “curanto en hoyo”.
+Due to its humid and rainy climate we recommend to travel here in January or February.
+You can taste the summer season during your Chiloé food travel through fish & seafood courses, like “curanto en hoyo”.

-Complement your culinary travel, taking pics of the colorful “palafitos”, or visiting one of the 150 wooden churches, around the island.
+Complement your Chiloé food travel, by taking pics of the colorful “palafitos”, or visiting one of the 150 wooden churches, around the island.